Travel.State.Gov > International Travel > Learn About Your Destination > Bonaire, Sint Eustatius, and Saba International Travel Information

 For more information, see our webpage on help for U.S. victims of crime overseas.

-LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in the BES islands.
-See our LGBTI Travel Information page and section 6 of our Human Rights report for further details.
+LGBTQI+ Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTQI+ events in the BES Islands.

 Women Travelers: See our travel tips for Women Travelers.